-Adults need more vegetables than they tend to consume.
+Adults often need more vegetables than they tend to consume.
 Many people feel that as long as they include some with dinner, they have eaten their vegetable portions for the day.
-In reality, they should be included with each meal.
-Yes, that means eating vegetables with breakfast!
+In reality, for most people, they should be included with each meal.
+Yes, that means even eating vegetables with breakfast!

 Vegetables and fruits are not interchangeable.
 Fruits contain much more sugar than vegetables do.
-While it is natural sugar, it’s enough to mess with your blood sugar levels.
-This means more cravings throughout the day, a slower metabolism, and more energy crashes.
+While it is natural sugar, in high enough quantities, it can mess with your blood sugar levels.
+This can lead to more cravings throughout the day, a slower metabolism, and more energy crashes.

 At first, this may seem difficult to do.
 You just have to get creative!
-Read on to discover a few ways to eat more vegetables with breakfast.
+Here are a few suggestions to increase your vegetable intake with breakfast.

 1. Omelettes, frittatas, and hashes

 Adding vegetables to foods like omelettes, frittatas, and breakfast hashes seems necessary.
 They add great flavour and texture to your meal.
 Vegetables that work well for these types of meals include broccoli, asparagus, onions, spinach, kale, mushrooms, and bell peppers.